AdWY21/ADWY21.github.io/README.md

 # Oligo Design (Oligo Calc.)

 An offline standalone application for designing primers or calculating physical properties of your DNA ..
-Get custome primer designed offline, best primers possible to amplify your DNA seq., primers or probe covering or spanning a long DNA seq region,  or simply use as a calculator for your nucleotide seqeunce to obtain Reverse complement and other physical properties.
+Get custome primer designed offline, best matches possible to amplify your input seq., get all primers or probe covering or spanning a long DNA seq region,  or simply use as a calculator for your oligo seqeunce to obtain Reverse complement and other physical properties.

 **Tested on Windows System**